mongodb-labs/atlas-mcp-server/README.md

 A Model Context Protocol server for interacting with MongoDB Databases and MongoDB Atlas.

 This is a branch cut for the search team to collaborate on MCP server changes made during Skunkworks 2025.
-Please make your PRs against the `search-skunkworks-2025` branch.
+Please make your PRs against the `search-skunkworks-2025` branch instead of the main branch during skunkworks.

 ## 📚 Table of Contents